syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-### Customization of column header
+### Customization of the column header

-You can customize the column header view text style and background color of the `Date Picker` using the [TextStyle] and [Background] properties of the [DatePickerColumnHeaderView].
+Customize the column header view text style and background color of the Date Picker using the [TextStyle] and [Background] properties of the [DatePickerColumnHeaderView].

 {% tabs %}